India bids to bust citizenship law 'myths' with cartoon Muslims - France 24

 New Delhi (AFP)

-India's ruling party launched a video with animated Muslim characters on social media Monday as part of a publicity blitz to try to bust "myths" around a new citizenship law that has sparked deadly protests.
+India's ruling party launched a video with animated Muslim characters on social media Monday in a publicity blitz to try to bust "myths" around a new citizenship law that has sparked deadly protests.

 The law has stoked concerns that Hindu nationalist Prime Minister Narendra Modi's government wants to marginalise India's Muslim minority.